rsgcata/go-migrations/README.md

 - validation for executions inconsistencies: like a file has been generated with an old version number compared to latest executed  number
 - add to docs that users should not change the name of migration files (at least not the version number)
+- think about context and timesouts where used